cloudendpoints/esp/README.md

 You can switch to use the **secure images** if the followings are satisfied:
 * Nginx is not listening on ports requiring root privilege (ports < 1024).
-* Not use custom nginx config.
-The server_config path is hard coded to /etc/nginx/ folder in the custom nginx config.
-The secure image moved the server_config to /home/nginx.
-Please modify your custom nginx config before using the secure image.
+* If a custom nginx config is used and it has the server_config path in "/etc/nginx" folder, secure image will not work.
+The secure image moved the server_config to "/home/nginx" folder.
+Please replace "/etc/nginx" with "/home/nginx" before using the secure image.

 If some folders can be mounted externally, the root system can be made read-only.
 Please see this GKE deployment [yaml](/test/bookstore/gke/deploy_secure_template.yaml) file as example on how to make root system read-only.